kushow/my-project-frontend/README.md

 Note: If the Meme Generator API backend is not running on http://localhost:9292, you need to update the REACT_APP_API_URL variable in the .env file to match the actual backend URL.

+# Backend
+the backend link repo for this project is here https://github.com/kushow/phase-3-sinatra-react-project.git

 ## Dependencies

 Haha Hub depends on the following libraries and tools: